• Skip to primary navigation

 Around this time the future of the event seemed in doubt.
 It was just a very minor leg of the local tour and the women’s tournament had ceased entirely.
 Golf Victoria knew that action was needed and they took a bold step.
 Rebranding as the Vic Open was hardly earth-shattering but the big move was putting men and women on course at the same time (they play in alternating groups) and, more significantly, offering them equal pay.

-Back in 2013 both fields had a prize pool of just AUD $150,000 but by the latest edition in 2020 (in February, shortly before the world of sport was paused!) both them men and women were playing for their share of AUD $1.5m, a staggering increase in a short space of time.
+Back in 2013 both fields had a prize pool of just AUD $150,000 but the 2019 and 2020 tournaments both them men and women were playing for their share of AUD $1.5m, a staggering increase in a short space of time.
+Once the event dropped off from the now DP World Tour, prize money was reduced to AUD $410,000 in 2022 and was AUD $420,000 in 2024.

 The unique shape of this event and the fact that fans can move about the course freely really caught the public imagination.
 In an era of #MeToo and rising interest in gender equality (and indeed gender inequality) sponsors, players and fans really took to the Vic Open and it was a tournament reborn.

-The European Tour Gets Involved
+The European Tour Involvement

 In 2019, with interest in the event rising the European Tour made the Vic Open part of their schedule Down Under, joining the Australian PGA Championship in that regard.
 Scotland’s David Law won that year whilst in 2020 the tournament was something of a family affair.
 Perth-born Min Woo Lee triumphed and in so doing joined his sister on the roll of honour, Minjee Lee having won the Victorian Open (as it was then) twice, in 2014 as an amateur and again in 2018.